SolarNetwork/solarnetwork-node-image-tools/solarnode-image-maker/README.md

 ```

 After all the data is posted, the response includes a _receipt_ that provides
-status information and a unique ID for your custom image:
+a receipt object with status information and a unique ID for your custom image:

 ```json
 {